 Cargo extension to help create, manage, and test RISC Zero projects.
-The default template generated from the cargo risczero new
+The default template generated from the cargo risczero new command supports both local and remote proving.
+Refer to the README in the rust-starter template for more information.

 To install this Cargo subcommand, first you'll want to install Rust and then you'll execute: